Smoothjedi/AccountManager/README.md

 In the context of this program, negative value transactions are invalid.
 These will be tagged as invalid in the statement results and will not contribute to the totals.

-The output for the above input is as follows:
+The output for the above input is as follows (Does not reflect output exactly due to GitHub's automatic formatting):

 STATEMENT OF ACCOUNT